Tomato Companion Plants

 Fennel

-Fennel inhibits the growth of many plants, including tomatoes.
+Fennel is a bad companion plant for tomatoes because it inhibits the growth of many plants.
 It secretes chemicals into the soil that can affect the root system of tomatoes, stunting their growth.

 Dill